-The amount of municipal solid waste (MSW), one of the most important by-products of an urban lifestyle, is growing even faster than the rate of urbanisation.
-In 2000, 2.9 billion urban residents were generating about 0.64 kg of MSW per person per day (0.68 billion tons per year).
+30. The amount of municipal solid waste, one of the most important by-products of an urban lifestyle, is growing even faster than the rate of urbanization.
+In 2000, 2.9 billion urban residents were generating about 0.64 kg of municipal solid waste per person per day (0.68 billion tons per year).
 More than 1.3 billion tons of municipal solid waste was estimated to have been generated in 2012.
-By 2025, 4.3 billion urban residents are likely to generate about 1.42 kg/capita/day of municipal solid waste (2.2 billion tons per year, all The World Bank 2013).
-To this globally about a third of food produced for human consumption needs to be added due to its loss or waste, which amounts to around 1.3 billion tons per year (UNEP 2013, pg.
+By 2025, 4.3 billion urban residents are likely to generate about 1.42 kg/capita/day of municipal solid waste (2.2 billion tons per year, World Bank 2013).
+To this globally about a third of food produced for human consumption needs to be added due to its loss or waste, which amounts to around 1.3 billion tons per year (UNEP 2013, p.
 13).

-In developing countries, municipalities tend to spend 20-50 % of their available recurrent budget on solid waste management (The World Bank 2011).
-30-60 % of all urban solid waste in developing countries is uncollected and less than half of the population is served (The World Bank 2011).
-In developing and emerging countries, collection coverage can be as low as around 40%, compared to 98% for developed countries (UNEP 2013).
-The global waste market, from collection to recycling, is estimated at US\$410 billion a year, excluding the huge informal segment in developing countries (UNEP 2011, pg.
+31. In developing countries, municipalities tend to spend 20-50 per cent of their available recurrent budget on solid waste management (World Bank 2011).
+Some 30-60 per cent of all urban solid waste in developing countries is uncollected and less than half of the population is served (World Bank 2011).
+In developing and emerging countries, collection coverage can be as low as around 40 per cent, compared to 98 per cent for developed countries (UNEP 2013).
+The global waste market, from collection to recycling, is estimated at \$410 billion a year, excluding the huge informal segment in developing countries (UNEP 2011, p.
 290).
-Recycling a ton of aluminium saves 1.3 ton of bauxite residues, 15 m3 of cooling water, 0.86 m3 of process water and 37 barrels of oil, which prevents the emission of 2 tons of carbon dioxide and 11 kg of sulphur dioxide (UNEP 2013, pg.
+Recycling a ton of aluminium saves 1.3 tons of bauxite residues, 15 m3 of cooling water, 0.86 m3 of process water and 37 barrels of oil, which prevents the emission of 2 tons of carbon dioxide and 11 kg of sulphur dioxide (UNEP 2013, p.
 13).

-3.5 billion people, or half the world's population, have no access to waste management services, and open dumping remains the most widespread waste-disposal method in most low and lower middle-income countries (UNEP 2013, pg.
+32. Some 3.5 billion people, or half the world's population, have no access to waste management services, and open dumping remains the most widespread wastedisposal method in most low- and lower-middle-income countries (UNEP 2013, p.
 13).
-A ton of electrical and electronic waste (e-waste) contains as much gold as 5-15 tons of typical gold ore, and several times the amounts of copper, aluminium and rare metals found in typical ores (UNEP 2013, pg.
+A ton of electrical and electronic waste (e-waste) contains as much gold as 5-15 tons of typical gold ore, and several times the amounts of copper, aluminium and rare metals found in typical ores (UNEP 2013, p.
 13).
-Globally, organic waste decay contributes 5% of greenhouse gases.
-Waste is a major economic drain, especially on city budgets: frequently, half of a city's budget is spent on waste management (UNEP 2013, pg.
+Globally, organic waste decay contributes 5 per cent of greenhouse gases.
+Waste is a major economic drain, especially on city budgets: frequently, half of a city's budget is spent on waste management (UNEP 2013, p.
 8).

-In contrast to the vision highlighted above, the current situation in many urban areas is far from ideal.
+33. In contrast to the vision highlighted above, the current situation in many urban areas is far from ideal.
 In a significant number of cases, the mobility situation hinders sustainable growth and the quality of life of urban populations.
 Some of the issues are identified below, while the following subsection will look at the institutional and policy inconsistencies that have led to this state of affairs.